 Resources for Immediate Legal Action

 The statute of limitations on boating accident injuries in New York is three years, meaning you have only three years from the date of the accident to file a lawsuit against the responsible party.
 If an accident resulted in the death of your loved one, you must bring about a claim within two years of the incident.
-Hiring the law firm of Oshman & Mirisola means you will have an attorney researching your case, filing a claim and advocating on your behalf, while you and your family take time to recover from your loss or injury.
-The attorneys of Oshman & Mirisola, LLP have the resources to thoroughly investigate all aspects of a boating accident and collect evidence immediately, before it disappears or is tampered with.
+Hiring the law firm of The Oshman Firm means you will have an attorney researching your case, filing a claim and advocating on your behalf, while you and your family take time to recover from your loss or injury.
+The attorneys of The Oshman Firm have the resources to thoroughly investigate all aspects of a boating accident and collect evidence immediately, before it disappears or is tampered with.